Jallianwala Bagh massacre: Before the massacre

 On 11 April, Marcella Sherwood, an elderly English missionary, fearing for the safety of the approximately 600 Indian children under her care, was on her way to shut the schools and send the children home.
 While travelling through a narrow street called the Kucha Kurrichhan, she was caught by a mob who violently attacked her.
 She was rescued by some local Indians, including the father of one of her pupils, who hid her from the mob and then smuggled her to the safety of Gobindgarh Fort.
-After visiting Sherwood on 19 April, the Raj's local commander, General Dyer, enraged at the assault, issued an order requiring every Indian man using that street to crawl its length on his hands and knees as a punishment.
-Colonel Dyer later explained to a British inspector: "Some Indians crawl face downwards in front of their gods.
+After visiting Sherwood on 19 April, the local commander of Indian Army forces, Brigadier General Dyer, enraged at the assault, issued an order requiring every Indian man using that street to crawl its length on his hands and knees as a punishment.
+Dyer later explained to a British inspector: "Some Indians crawl face downwards in front of their gods.
 I wanted them to know that a British woman is as sacred as a Hindu god and therefore they have to crawl in front of her, too."
-He also authorised the indiscriminate, public whipping of locals who came within lathi length of a police officer.
-Marcella Sherwood later defended Colonel Dyer, describing him "as the saviour of the Punjab".
+He also authorised the indiscriminate public whipping of locals who came within lathi length of a police officer.
+Marcella Sherwood later defended Dyer, describing him as "the saviour of the Punjab".

 For the next two days, the city of Amritsar was quiet, but violence continued in other parts of Punjab.
 Railway lines were cut, telegraph posts destroyed, government buildings burnt, and three Europeans murdered.
 By 13 April, the British government had decided to put most of Punjab under martial law.
 The legislation restricted a number of civil liberties, including freedom of assembly; gatherings of more than four people were banned.

-On the evening of 12 April, the leaders of the hartal in Amritsar held a meeting at the Hindu College – Dhab Khatikan.
+On the evening of 12 April, the leaders of the hartal in Amritsar held a meeting at the Hindu College–Dhab Khatikan.
 At the meeting, Hans Raj, an aide to Kitchlew, announced a public protest meeting would be held at 16:30 the following day in the Jallianwala Bagh, to be organised by Muhammad Bashir and chaired by a senior and respected Congress Party leader, Lal Kanhyalal Bhatia.
 A series of resolutions protesting against the Rowlatt Act, the recent actions of the British authorities and the detention of Satyapal and Kitchlew was drawn up and approved, after which the meeting adjourned.